 What is Comprehensive Credit Reporting?

-When did Comprehensive Credit Reporting come into effect?
+When will Comprehensive Credit Reporting come into effect?

 Can I opt out of Comprehensive Credit Reporting?